jamesryanwilco/Group-Meet-V1/docs/supabase-setup.md

 ### Create a New Group Function

-This function creates a new group and automatically updates the creator's profile to link them to the new group.
+This function creates a new group and automatically adds the creator to the group as the owner.
+A user can create and belong to multiple groups.

 ```sql
 create function create_new_group(group_name text, group_bio text)